FAQ's for Prospective Students in Arts & Humanities

 Who should apply to programs in the Arts and Humanities?

 The most successful applicants are intelligent, passionate about their education, driven to excellence, and serious about becoming an active contributor to the learning environment.
 Because the School of Arts and Humanities is interested in building a very diverse, interdisciplinary, community of scholars, we do not use a restrictive set of standards for admissions, but rather seek to evaluate each applicant on his or her individual merit and specific profile of experiences and goals.

 Do you have any information sessions that I can attend?

 The School of Arts and Humanities generally will not evaluate your application for admission until all of the required documents have been received.
 The following is a list of the materials required when applying to CGU (you may go to the Office of Admission and Records web page for more information on each of these items or to apply online):

 Though not officially required by most A&H departments, we highly recommend that you include an additional writing sample(s), along with your personal statement.
-You may submit samples of any length which you feel indicate your writing ability, but please note that we will be unable to return any items submitted as part of your application (and please, no books). *Cultural Studies applicants: A writing sample is required in addition to the personal statement.
-This sample should have a maximum length of 30 pages.
+You may submit samples of any length which you feel indicate your writing ability, but please note that we will be unable to return any items submitted as part of your application (and please, no books). *Cultural Studies applicants: The writing sample should have a maximum length of 30 pages.

 No. Our students come to us with degrees in a variety of fields within the social sciences, humanities, and the arts as well as other academic backgrounds.
 Obviously, the greater the background you have in your chosen field of study, the better prepared you will be to complete the assigned work.